 - 16 RGB-illuminated MPC-style pads each with 4 banks for 64 pads - the perfect solution for triggering samples, loops, one-shots, melodics and more

-- 24 assignable Q-Link controllers comprising 8 control knobs, 8 faders and 8 backlit buttons engineered for hassle-free mapping and unprecidented DAW, virtual instrument and virtual effect control
+- 24 assignable Q-Link controllers comprising 8 control knobs, faders and switches engineered for hassle-free mapping and unprecedented DAW, virtual instrument and virtual effect control

-- Take command of your peripheral MIDI equiptment courtesy of an onboard USB-MIDI interface with 5-pin MIDI input & output
+- Take command of your peripheral MIDI equipment courtesy of an onboard USB-MIDI interface with 5-pin MIDI input & output

-- MPC mainstay controls included - MPC Note Repeat, arpeggiator, MPC Full Level, 16 Level Tap Tempo and Time Division
+- MPC mainstay controls included - MPC Note Repeat, arpeggiator, MPC Full Level, Tap Tempo and Time Division

 The Akai professional MPK series is easily the most used controller for touring bands.
 Almost every band that I have ever toured with had some sort of Akai MPK controller with them.

 Note: I recently wrote about the Akai MPK261 in this article here.